 Single-family residence sells for $1.1 million in Petaluma

-The spacious property located at 1104 Garfield Drive in Petaluma was sold on June 29, 2023 for $1,055,000, or $388 per square foot.
-The house, built in 1998, has an interior space of 2,722 square feet.
-This two-story house presents a roomy floor plan, featuring four bedrooms and four baths.
+A spacious house located at 1558 Henry Way in Petaluma has new owners.
+The 2,030-square-foot property, built in 2001, was sold on June 28, 2023, for $1,077,500, or $531 per square foot.
+This two-story house has three bedrooms and three baths.
 Inside, a fireplace adds character to the home.
-The property encompasses a generous 7,405 square feet of land.
+In addition, the home includes an attached two-car garage, ensuring ample room for parking and storage.
+The lot size of the property measures an impressive 6,534 square feet.

 This automated story was produced for the Santa Rosa Press Democrat using artificial intelligence and data science.
 Property information is compiled from municipal assessors in Sonoma County.
 For any errors email info@pressdemocrat.com.